nieboczek/makelag/README.md

 Simply just run this one command on a hosted server, an [Essential Mod](https://modrinth.com/mod/essential) world, or an [e4mc](https://modrinth.com/mod/e4mc) world and enjoy yourself some lag: `/makelag start`.

-The lag will increase gradually, if you ever feel like the need to speed it up a little, use the `/makelag progression tick <tick>` command and set the tick to something like `72000` for one hour of gameplay passed, `144000` for two hours passed, etc.
+The lag will increase gradually, if you ever feel like the need to speed it up a little, use the `/makelag progression skip <ticks>` command and set the ticks value to something like `12000` for 10 minutes of gameplay passed, `24000` for 20 minutes passed, etc.

 By default, the client-side ping display is disabled.
 Toggle it whenever you want using `/makelag togglePingDisplay`.